 “Hereditary” Review

-Hereditary [2018] – ★★★★ 🏠 Ari Aster treats his horror like an epic masterpiece, paying close attention to story, setting, acting, pacing, look and small symbolic details, & the reward is, finally, a “quality” horror we’ve all been waiting for.
+Hereditary [2018] – ★★★★ 🏠 Ari Aster treats his horror like an epic masterpiece, paying close attention to story, setting, acting, pacing, look and small symbolic details, & the reward is, finally, a quality horror we have all been waiting for.
 Ari Aster’s debut feature horror film has caused quite a stir so far.
 With such…

 “The Killing of a Sacred Deer” Review

-The Killing of a Sacred Deer [2017] – ★★★★ This film proved to be the most divisive at this year’s Cannes Film Festival, and there was a good reason for the audience and critics to feel so confused and uncertain.
+The Killing of a Sacred Deer [2017] – ★★★★ This film proved to be the most divisive at the Cannes Film Festival 2017, and there was a good reason for the audience and critics to feel so confused and uncertain.
 The Killing of a Sacred Deer is a product of Yorgos Lanthimos, the director who is…

 The Horrorathon: Les Diaboliques (1955)